-You can further categorise your tasks by creating tags and assigning them to tasks in your projects.
-For example, if you are managing a software development project, you can use tags such as testing, development or release to categorize tasks into these buckets.
+You can further categorize your tasks by creating tags and assigning them to tasks in your projects.
+For example, if you are managing a software development project, you can use tags such as testing, development, or release to categorize tasks into these buckets.

-In addition to creating regular tasks, you can also create Recurring Tasks in Asana.
+Besides creating regular tasks, you can also create Recurring Tasks in Asana.
 A Recurring Task is one that repeats at a fixed time interval.
 This could be a task you do every day, week or month.
-For example, you may send weekly report to all stakeholders about the project status.
+For example, you may send a weekly report to all stakeholders about the project status.
 You can create a Recurring Task for it and set it to repeat every week.
 This saves you the hassle of creating the same task every week.
 Every project has many tasks that recur weekly or monthly.
-You can save a lot of time by creating Recurring Tasks in Asana.
+You can save a lot of time by creating Recurring Tasks in Asana..

 Click Set to repeat just above the Done button.
 Asana will automatically set it to repeat every 7 days.

 If you want a different recurrence frequency, click Repeat 7 days after completion.
 Asana will now allow you to select a REPEAT frequency from a list – Never, Daily, Periodically, Weekly, Monthly, Yearly.